DavidAppleyard.com

 (1) They will not be able to elude justice indefinitely.

-(2) It eludes me how suicide bombers can believe they're going to paradise!
+(2) It eludes me how suicide bombers can possibly imagine they're ever going to paradise.

 allusion + illusion An allusion is an indirect reference to something.